awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-setting-signed-cookie-custom-policy.md

 For more information, see [Specifying the AWS Accounts That Can Create Signed URLs and Signed Cookies \(Trusted Signers\)](private-content-trusted-signers.md)\.
 If you make a key pair inactive while rotating CloudFront key pairs, you must update your application to use a new active key pair for one of your trusted signers\.
 For more information about rotating key pairs, see [Rotating CloudFront Key Pairs](private-content-trusted-signers.md#private-content-rotating-key-pairs)\.

-Example `Set-Cookie` headers for one signed cookie when you're using the domain name that is associated with your distribution in the URLs for your objects:
+Example `Set-Cookie` headers for one signed cookie when you're using the domain name that is associated with your distribution in the URLs for your files:

 ```
 Set-Cookie: Domain=d111111abcdef8.cloudfront.net; Path=/; Secure; HttpOnly; CloudFront-Policy=eyJTdGF0ZW1lbnQiOlt7IlJlc291cmNlIjoiaHR0cDovL2QxMTExMTFhYmNkZWY4LmNsb3VkZnJvbnQubmV0L2dhbWVfZG93bmxvYWQuemlwIiwiQ29uZGl0aW9uIjp7IklwQWRkcmVzcyI6eyJBV1M6U291cmNlSXAiOiIxOTIuMC4yLjAvMjQifSwiRGF0ZUxlc3NUaGFuIjp7IkFXUzpFcG9jaFRpbWUiOjE0MjY1MDAwMDB9fX1dfQ__